dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

 ## Working with PyTorch on More Complex Data

-See [Setup](/navigating-ml/setup) for more instructions on how to set up an environment for this problem set.
+See [Setup](/navigating-ml/setup) for more instructions on how to

+> _In the real world, data is rarely so uniform and simple pixels will not be suitable: this has led to a large literature on feature extraction methods for image data._

 ### Image Classification